The Standards: Recording

-A total of 50 songs were chosen to be recorded for the album, recording only 16 songs that made it to the last cut, these songs were chosen by Estefan herself and Shelly Berg, the front leader and Dean of Music at the University of Miami's Frost School of Music, which worked with some greatest names in music such as Patti Austin, Elliott Smith and Arturo Sandoval, all before Estefan.
+A total of 50 songs were chosen to be recorded for the album, but only 16 songs that made the final cut.
+The track list was decided by Estefan and Shelly Berg, the front leader and Dean of Music at the University of Miami's Frost School of Music.
+Before Estefan, Berg had previously collaborated with other famous musicians, such as Patti Austin, Elliott Smith and Arturo Sandoval.

-These songs were recorded completely with talented musicians dedicated to music of this genre, most of it, a complete work of an orchestra was used for the recording process.
-Some of the collaborations included on the album will feature artists like: Laura Pausini, Joshua Bell and Dave Koz.
+The album was recorded with musicians experienced in this genre, with the work of an entire orchestra being recruited.
+Some of the session musicians included on the album featured artists like Laura Pausini, Joshua Bell and Dave Koz.

 Estefan tried to approach these standards with fresh ideas.
-First with "They Can't Take That Away From Me", they did an almost "Afro-Cuban feel meets the waltz", giving Estefan a sound known to her tunes.
-For Antonio Carlos Jobim's Brazilian classic "Eu Sei Que Vou Te Amar" Estefan composed English lyrics for the first-ever English version, "It's You I’ll Always Love" and composed Spanish lyrics as well as French-lyric.
-She also composed Spanish lyrics for Charlie Chaplin's "Smile" on which she sings with Laura Pausini in both the Spanish and Italian language.
+For "They Can't Take That Away From Me", they attempted to combine Afro-Cuban music with waltz music, replicating Estefan's traditional style.
+For Brazilian composer Antonio Carlos Jobim's classic "Eu Sei Que Vou Te Amar", Estefan composed English lyrics for the first-ever English version, titled, "It's You I’ll Always Love"; she also translated the song into Spanish and French.
+She also composed Spanish lyrics for Charlie Chaplin's "Smile", on which she sings with Laura Pausini in both the Spanish and Italian versions.
 The recording of this song was principally inspired by the Michael Jackson and Natalie Cole version.